-The proposed rule applies the requirement to be able to measure water level to all release detection methods.
-Water in UST can lead to the sale of bad fuel and result in accelerated corrosion of the tank.
+The rule amendments apply the requirement to be able to measure water level to all release detection methods, including weekly manual tank gauging.
+Water in an UST can lead to the sale of bad fuel and result in accelerated corrosion of the tank.
 This also brings this method in line with other methods.